Ruslan-B/FFmpeg.AutoGen/README.md

 #Important
-The FFmpeg API is wast and complex, this project exposes it with minimum modifications to get it work in .NET.
-Thus support is very limited.
+**The FFmpeg API is wast and complex and this project exposes it with minimum modifications - support is very limited.
-If you have *how to* question please consider to ask it on stackoverflow.com.
+Please consider to ask *how to* questions on stackoverflow.com.
 The community may be able to offer some assistance but you will largely be on your own.
-As another option you can search for a solution in C(lang) as with some effort you can convert them to C#.
+As another option you can search for a solution in C(lang) as with some effort you can convert them to C#.**
-Please be advised that some functions might be obsolete by now as ffmpeg API exist for years thus please consider to check official API documentation as well.

 ##FFmpeg.AutoGen [![Build Status](https://travis-ci.org/Ruslan-B/FFmpeg.AutoGen.png)](https://travis-ci.org/Ruslan-B/FFmpeg.AutoGen)